Welcome to Ifield Early Years Foundation Stage

 The prime areas of focus are Personal, Social and Emotional Development, Physical Development and Communication and Language.
 These are fundamental because they combine to support development in the other areas.
 The developmental statements in the seven areas of learning help practitioners to identify and plan for children’s individual interests and abilities.

 Total Communication is an approach that many therapists and settings use when working with children who have Speech, Language and Communication Needs.
 This approach supports pupils’ communication through the use of Makaton signing, the Picture Exchange Communication System (PECS), Augmentative and alternative communication (AAC) and vocalisation.
 In addition pupils use visual timetables to help them sequence their school day and visual schedules enable them to work more independently whilst they are processing and engaging in learning tasks.

-A multi-sensory approach to teaching and learning is used to enable the pupils to reach their full potential.
-Children in Cedar Class participate in a wide variety of learning programmes such as Write Dance and Messy Play that are designed to develop core skills.
+Pupils in Cedar Class experience a highly personalised and enriching curriculum based around their interests with a balance between adult directed activities and learning through play.
+A multi-sensory approach to teaching and learning is used to enable the pupils to achieve their very best.
+Pupils in Cedar Class participate in a wide variety of learning programmes such as Write Dance and Messy Play that are designed to develop core skills.

 All pupils work on developing foundation for language skills through approaches, such as Intensive Interaction, Attention Autism, modelled play, sensory stories and the curiosity approach.
 For pupils who are developmentally ready, they access Little Wandle Phonics to learn the skills necessary for reading and writing.
 Pupils also use Numicon Maths which is a practical, visual resource which allows our pupils to develop a good understanding of number.